ourcaldo/indexnowjs/doc/project.md

 - Available in Bull Board dashboard at `/api/admin/bull-board`

 **Status**: ✅ **HOURLY RANK RETRY WORKER ACTIVE** - Failed keywords now retry every hour instead of waiting 24 hours, dramatically improving rank tracking reliability.

+---

+## October 24, 2025 - Position Tracking Component UI Spacing Fix

+**Issue Addressed**:
+Fixed visual spacing inconsistency in the Position Tracking component where the CardHeader appeared to have excessive top and left padding compared to other components like Weekly Trends, Position Distribution, and Top Keywords on the overview page.

+**Changes Made**:
+Updated CardHeader padding in `app/dashboard/indexnow/overview/components/KeywordTable.tsx` across all three rendering states (loading, empty, and with data):
+- **Before**: `className="pb-3"` (using default `p-6` with bottom override = 24px top/left padding)
+- **After**: `className="px-4 pt-4 pb-3"` (16px top/left padding, 12px bottom padding)

+**Impact**:
+- Reduced top padding from 24px to 16px
+- Reduced left padding from 24px to 16px
+- Maintained bottom padding at 12px for consistency
+- Position Tracking header now visually aligns with other card components on the page

+**Files Modified**:
+- `app/dashboard/indexnow/overview/components/KeywordTable.tsx` - Updated CardHeader className in three locations (lines 49, 78, 112)

+**Visual Consistency**:
+The Position Tracking component now has balanced spacing that matches the visual rhythm of Weekly Trends, Position Distribution, and Top Keywords components, creating a more cohesive user interface on the IndexNow Overview page.